 For an extra $50, the latest model of Smart Lock Pro can be bought with a sensor which you attach to the door frame; there, it can tell the lock if your door is open or closed, which you can check from the app or by asking Amazon Alexa, Siri or Google Assistant.

-The lock is powered by four AA batteries -—and because you can still use your original key, getting back in when the batteries have died isn't an issue.
+Available in silver or dar gray, the lock is powered by four AA batteries —and because you can still use your original key, getting back in when the batteries have died isn't an issue.

 You can use the August app to grant temporary access to other people, such as the cleaner, a handyman or other members of the household.